 De La Warr, Rolfe, & Dale

 Rolfe had brought with him a hybrid seed blend he had cultivated from Spanish tobacco which he felt would do well in Virginia soil.
 By 1611 CE, Rolfe successfully harvested his first crop which would become a commercial success in Europe.
 Jamestown was not only saved by the tobacco crop but flourished.
-That same year, De La Warr fell ill and turned over his authority to Sir Samuel Argall (l. c.
-1580-1626 CE), afterwards leaving for England around the same time that Sir Thomas Dale arrived with more supplies, colonists, and cattle.
+That same year, Sir Thomas Dale arrived with more supplies, colonists, and cattle and instituted further laws.
+De La Warr fell ill in 1613 CE and turned over his authority to Sir Samuel Argall (l. c.
+1580-1626 CE), afterwards leaving for England.

-Dale understood that more, and better, land was required for the tobacco crop and established a new colony, Henricus (named after his benefactor, Henry, son of James I), upriver from the old colony.
-Concurrently, evangelical efforts had converted a number of the Powhatan Confederacy to Christianity, and Dale established a school in Henricus to further their education as well as a hospital.
+Dale was tasked by the Virginia Company with establishing a colony to defend against the Spanish and understood that more, and better, land was required for the tobacco crop.
+He established a new colony, Henricus (named after his benefactor, Henry, son of James I), upriver from the old colony.
+Concurrently, evangelical efforts were underway to convert members of the Powhatan Confederacy to Christianity, and Dale established a college outside of Henricus to further their education as well as a hospital - the first English school and medical institution in North America.

-In 1615 CE, Rolfe took Pocahontas and their young son, Thomas Rolfe, to England on what amounted to a public relations tour for the Virginia Company to encourage further investment in the colony.
+In 1616 CE, Rolfe took Pocahontas and their young son, Thomas Rolfe (l.
+1615- c.
+1680 CE), to England on what amounted to a public relations tour for the Virginia Company to encourage further investment in the colony.
 Pocahontas was well received and became a national celebrity but died in 1617 CE just prior to their return.
 Chief Wahunsenacah died shortly afterwards, and Opchanacanough assumed leadership of the Powhatan Confederacy at about the same time the House of Burgesses was convened to pass laws regarding the colonizers of the former Powhatan lands.

 Powhattan Wars, Servitude, & Rebellion